MaikuB/flutter_app_templates/material_bottomnavigation_provider_mobx/README.md

 ![Image of home page](https://crossingthestreams.io/content/images/2019/06/home-1.png) ![Image of dashboard page](https://crossingthestreams.io/content/images/2019/06/dashboard-1.png) ![Image of notifications page](https://crossingthestreams.io/content/images/2019/06/notifications-1.png)

 Each destination has its own corresponding page and data store.
 Tapping on the floating action button will increment the counter related to the page that is currently being viewed.

-The application is structured as follos
+The application is structured as follows

 - `lib`
   - `constants` - this folder is where all application-level constants are kept
     - `enums.dart` - to maintain all the application-level enums.
-For this application, a `BottomNavigationDestination` enum is defined that represents all of the bottom navigation destinations: `Home`, `Dashboard` and `Notifications`
+For this application, a `Destination` enum is defined that represents all of the bottom navigation destinations: `Home`, `Dashboard` and `Notifications`
     - `keys.dart` - to maintain the keys associated with the various widgets in the application
   - `pages` - has the pages associated with the bottom navigation destinations.
 Each page has a different title will maintain a separate counter to help demonstrate that each page has its own state
-  - `stores - has all of the stores associated with each page/destination.
-There is a separate `AppStore` defined in the `app_store.dart` file that maintains the selected destination
+  - `stores` - has all of the stores associated with each page/destination.
+There is a separate `DestinationsStore` defined in the `destinations_store.dart` file that maintains the selected destination
   - `main.dart` - the entry point for the application and contains the top-level widgets for the application itself
 - `test` -
   - `stores` - this folder has unit tests for all of the stores